Tips Bulletin

 Dig down into your compost material and bury a food scrap like pumpkins toward the middle of your pile where animals are less likely to dig up the food to eat it.
 Spread a thin layer of yard waste, like branches or leaves, on top of the pile for increased protection.

 Are pumpkins good for compost?
-Whether you like cooking with pumpkins or want to repurpose a Halloween pumpkin lantern, composting is an environmentally friendly technique.
+Whether you like cooking with pumpkins or want to repurpose a Halloween pumpkin lantern, you can compost citrus peels and pumpkin rinds for an environmentally friendly technique.
 Pumpkins are a nutritious inclusion for your compost bin, and their abundance of beneficial compounds enriches garden soil when you apply the resulting fertilizer.

 If you loved this article on how to compost pumpkins, please share this fantastic information on composting pumpkins with your friends and family on Pinterest and Facebook.